Devimuth/devimuth-tools/Readme.md

 ## 👤 About

-**Devimuth Tools** - Free, privacy-focused utilities for GIS and software development.
+**Devimuth Tools** - Free, privacy-focused utilities for GIS, software development, and marketing.

 Created by [@Devimuth](https://github.com/Devimuth)